reactive-firewall/multicast/docs/USAGE.md

 multicast (SAY|RECV|HEAR) [-h|--help] [--use-std] [--daemon] [--port PORT] [--iface IFACE] [--pipe|-m MESSAGE|--message MESSAGE] [--group BIND_GROUP] [--groups [JOIN_MCAST_GROUPS ...]]
 ```

-The commands are `SAY`, `RECV`, and `HEAR` for the CLI and are analogus to `send` listen/accept and echo functions of a 1-to-1 connection.
+The commands are `SAY`, `RECV`, and `HEAR` for the CLI and are analogous to `send` listen/accept and echo functions of a 1-to-1 connection.

 ### `SAY`